 Kirit brings a global perspective to DDEX having lived and worked extensively in Europe, Asia and Africa.
 Prior to joining the music industry in 1993, Kirit started his career in the finance industry building the first automated stock trading systems using AI, and in the defence industry to build de-centralised secure open system command control systems.
 He followed an education in Computer Science with a focus on Cognitive Science.

 Greg Quillard – Google Inc.

-Greg Quillard is the Head of Music Publishing Operations at YouTube.
+Greg Quillard is the Director of Music Publishing Operations at YouTube.
 In 2002, he obtained a double Master of Science degree in Electrical and Computer Engineering from Supélec Engineering School in Paris and Georgia Tech University in Atlanta, Georgia.

 He started his career as a software architect in a mid-size consulting company in Paris (Solucom).
 In 2005, he joined the French tech start-up Mappy as Principal Sales Engineer, and was later hired by Google in 2008 as Sales Engineer, in charge of operational and technical aspects of YouTube and Google partnerships, where he negotiated and launched hundreds of agreements with European record labels who wanted to expand their presence and revenue on YouTube.

 In 2012, he took over technical relationships between YouTube and publishing licensors, and led the technical redefinition of dozens of publishing agreements in the context of direct and multi territorial licensing.
 Over the years, he built a team of technical and operation experts supporting collection societies & music publishers globally.